Smallness of fundamental groups for arithmetic schemes: Smallness of fundamental groups

 \section{Smallness of fundamental groups}

-The aim of this section is to prove the smallness of the \'{e}tale fundamental group for an arithmetic scheme (Th.~\ref{thm:small}).
+The aim of this section is to prove the smallness of the \'{e}tale fundamental group for a flat scheme over $\Spec(\bZ)$ (Th.~\ref{thm:small}).
 First, we interpret the Hermite-Minkowski theorem as the {\it smallness}\/ of a Galois group as follows.

 \begin{definition}[\Cf \cite{Field-arithmetic}, Sect.\ $16.10$, or of type (F) in Sect.\ 4.1 of \cite{Serre-Galcoh}] A profinite group $G$ is said to be {\it small}\/ if there exist only finitely many open normal subgroups $H$ with $(G:H) \le n$ for any positive integer $n$. \end{definition}